islami00/CSC200-c/ubuntu/class06/pointers.md

 Refs are pretty nice for dynamic stuff likethese without sacrificing memory too much.
 But be careful, no garbage collection! so be sure to deref your pointers after you're done especially in one-off situations like for loops

 Or if you point to something in a function, make sure to reset right after because the variable will be dropped once the function stops executing.

+# Typing

+Like all values, as you may have noticed, pointers also need to have a data type associated with them so we have a better grasp of the referenced value.
+(I'll be using pointers and references interchangeably due to the ease of visualising the latter)